yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 randomly sample a batch of 64 images to learn on at each step of the game.
 This way, we won't overfit on the most recent frames.
 This is called **experience replay**.

 **Experience replay** is also found biologically!
 Studies in rats have shown that replay of events is vital for rats to learn tasks.
-Sepcifically, they found that selective emphasis of replay of suprising events in the past.
-One possible incorperation of this fact into our network is to replay past events, but with increased emphasis on events with high temporal difference(events that are very different than what we expect) as done in the paper [here](https://arxiv.org/abs/1511.05952) We use the following data structure for our replay buffer.
+Specifically, they found that selective emphasis of replay of surprising events in the past.
+One possible incorporation of this fact into our network is to replay past events, but with increased emphasis on events with high temporal difference(events that are very different than what we expect) as done in the paper [here](https://arxiv.org/abs/1511.05952) We use the following data structure for our replay buffer.